seasidesparrow/ADSMasterPipeline/README.md

 ## Short Summary

 This pipeline is collecting results from the sub-ordinate pipelines (bibliographic, non-bibliographic, fulltext, orcid claims, metrics).
-It also updates SOLR and Metrics DB.
+It also updates SOLR, Metrics DB and link resolver.

 ## Queues and objects